griffithlab/genviz.org/_posts/0004-01-01-introductionToR.md

 # How many replicates are there for each species of the iris data?
 count(iris$Species)

-# How many cars in the mtcars dataset have both 8 cylinders and 4 carburetors
+# How many cars in the mtcars dataset have both 8 cylinders and 4 carburetors?
 count(mtcars, c("cyl", "carb"))
 ```